Oven Roasted Bok Choy with Garlic

 More tips to consider

-• Be sure to soak your bok choy in cold water for about 10 minutes before cutting it in half lengthwise and rinsing it again.
+• Be sure to soak your bok choy in cold water for about 10 minutes, then cut it in half lengthwise and rinse it again.

-• After rinsing, spread the leaves out and pick off any dead or discolored ones.
+• After rinsing, spread the leaves out and remove any dead or discolored leaves.

 • Seasoning is the key to this dish.
 Bok choy has a relatively mild taste, so you need to add flavor.